maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$\argmin{R \in SO(3)}\quad \half \norm{Rx - y}^2$$

-which we can be rewritten as the equivalent problem:
+which we can rewrite as the following problem:

 $$\argmin{R \in SO(3)}\quad -\tr\block{y^T R x}$$

-or, as a maximization over unit quaternions:
+or, equivalently, as a maximization over unit quaternions:

 $$\argmax{q \in S^3}\quad \sum_i \inner{y_i, q x_i \bar{q}}_{\RR^4}$$